70 Top Delivery Pizzas from Coast to Coast

 San Francisco: Burratina di Margherita from Tony’s Pizza Napoletana

-If you’re going to order delivery, it might as well be from an 11-time World Pizza Champion.
+If you’re going to order delivery, it might as well be from a 12-time World Pizza Champion.
 Pizza master Tony Gemignani offers a range of pies — including coal-fired and Roman-style — at his Telegraph Hill eatery, but the Burratina di Margherita is an excellent place to start.
 This award-winning pie is all about the creamy Burrata and the balsamic reduction, layered with bright cherry tomatoes, fresh basil and extra virgin olive oil.

 Milwaukee: The Katalina from Transfer Pizzeria

-Wichita, Kan.: ICT Pizza from Knolla’s Pizza
+Wichita, Kansas: ICT Pizza from Knolla’s Pizza

 Cleveland: Smac N’ Cheese from Brothers Pizza Co.